 Summer has finally arrived in Paris.
-After months of record-breaking rainfall, flooding and cool weather, we’re suddenly experiencing high temperatures.
+After months of record-breaking rainfall, flooding, and cool weather, we’re suddenly experiencing high temperatures.
 The heat is good for weight loss, usually causing people to eat less, but it can be hard otherwise.
 If you’re exercising outside, it’s important not to overheat, so here are some general tips for keeping cool in Paris this summer.

 Get thee to Paris plages

 The city of Paris sponsors free spaces and events to help people enjoy the summer while not suffering through the heat.
-There are spots all along the river set up as “beaches,” aquatic areas or with sprinklers.
+There are spots all along the river set up as “beaches,” aquatic areas, or with sprinklers.
 Complete info in English is here.
 If you’re not in the center of town, the canals are great places to spend time in the evenings.

 Close shutters, open windows

 Apartments exposed to the sun all day are like greenhouses; the heat gets trapped inside after which it takes a long time to cool down.
-Instead, open your windows and close you blinds, shutters or dark curtains to allow air to circulate, but not let the sun in.
+Instead, open your windows and close your blinds, shutters or dark curtains to allow air to circulate, but not let the sun in.

 Cool sheet, aka The Egyptian Method